cdiggins/type-inference/README.md

 # Type Inference Algorithm

-This is a simple and easy to use type inference algorithm written in TypeScript that supports polymorphic types and row-polymorphism.
+This is a simple and easy to use type inference algorithm written in TypeScript that supports polymorphic types.

-The algorithm is more powerful than Damas-Hindley-Milner type inference (aka Algorithm W) as it can infer higher-order types.
+The algorithm is different than Damas-Hindley-Milner type inference (aka Algorithm W) as it can infer higher-order types.

->>> I have merely tested and validated the code, I have not proven that it works.
+>>> I have merely tested and validated that the code works, I have not proven that it is correct.

+## Algorithm

+In short the algorithm will be able to work out the polymorphic type of any function given a set of polymorphic primitive functions.

+1. Supported types are either type arrays, type constants, or type variables
+1. If a new type expression is introduced: uniquely rename all of the type variables
+1. Assigning a value to a variable causes the original type and the new type to be constrained
+1. New variables are given a new type variable
+1. When calling a function unify the types of the argument expressions with the

+## Extending Support for other Kinds of Types

+A number of different kinds of types can be encoded as a type array.
+The type inference algorithm continues to work equally well.

+1. A type pair is a type array of two elements
+1. A type list is encoded as a type array of two elements:
+  1. the head of the list (any type)
+  1. the tail of the list (a type pair or a type variable)
+1. A type array is encoded as a type array of two elements:
+  1. an "array" type constant
+  1. the array element type
+1. Function types are encoded as a type array of three elements:
+  1. a "function" type consisiting

 ## Higher Rank Polymorphism